brandonjabr/vqa-mcb/README.md

 # Multimodal Compact Bilinear Pooling for VQA

-Thanks to this paper for the basis for this model: https://arxiv.org/abs/1606.01847
+Credits to the original paper which gave the basis for this model, found here: https://arxiv.org/abs/1606.01847

 ## Using my Pretrained Model